We provide high-quality customised mentorship services to the community of

 In a confidential and casual setting, mentorship provides the mentee with a relationship that supports and guides them towards their own goals.

 By nature, mentoring itself is informal.
 Although structured and planned, meetings must remain flexible so that mentors can address the priorities of the mentee.

 As mentors, our role is to assist you in the achievement of your objectives in a way with which you are happy.
 We are not all things to all people, and our methods and our style will not suit everyone.
 A mentor’s fit to mentee is as individual as choosing a professional in other realms, such as a physiotherapist or a plumber.

 Once the mentor has a clear understanding of the current status of the mentee and their business, future discussions are lead by the mentee.
 In those conversations mentors provide an impartial and trusted source of independent opinion and advice.

 We are “expert mentors” when considering the variety of mentorships available.
 This means we are a useful resource, for example, in the case of someone starting a new small creative business or reviewing their existing business within the Australian independent art and design community.

 Mentoring is not training, although there are many educational aspects.
 We teach while encouraging self-learning, homework and personal tuition to ensure that during our meetings the mentee receives all of our attention through active listening.

 Mentoring is not coaching, which is a more formal method of enhancing performance in your present state.
-There are some coaching aspects to mentoring so as to provide encouragement, however the process is more often about support during professional and personal change.
+There are some coaching aspects to mentoring so as to provide encouragement, however the process is more often about providing you with support during professional and personal change.

 Mentoring is a natural and organic method of passing on knowledge and skills from someone with experience and expertise.